 The barbell deadlift can be performed in a standard hip-width stance or a wide sumo stance.
 Practicing the barbell deadlift from the floor, through the full range of motion, is the most standard way to perform the deadlift.

 A trap bar is recognizable by its hexagonal shape, which is why you’ll also hear it referred to as a hex bar.
 You stand inside the hexagon and grip the neutral handlebars.
-Trap deadlifts work your hamstrings and glutes like a straight bar deadlift, however, research shows that it puts less strain on the lower back than a barbell deadlift.
+Trap deadlifts work your hamstrings and glutes like a straight bar deadlift.
+However, research shows3 that it puts less strain on the lower back than a barbell deadlift.
 The movement looks a little more squat-like, but is ultimately still a hip hinge.

 Romanian Deadlifts (RDL)

 We love the RDL for practicing the hip hinge and working the hamstrings, glutes, and core.
-The movement starts in the standing position and you will lower the weight just below your knees, not bringing the weight through full range of motion.
-Because you won’t put the weight down and reset your movement, the core stays fired to keep the back flat and braced.
+The movement starts in the standing position and you will lower the weight just below your knees, rather than bringing the weight through full range of motion.
+Because you won’t put the weight down and reset your movement, the core stays engaged to keep the back flat and braced.

 Dumbbell & Kettlebell Deadlifts

-The dumbbell and kettlebell deadlifts are great ways to perform the hip hinge with a lighter load and master the movement pattern.
-Depending on the weight and your hamstring flexibility, you may be bringing your hips through full range of motion, putting the weight back on the floor and resetting.
-Dumbbells and kettlebells are also great for performing a partial range of motion, like an RDL.
+The dumbbell and kettlebell deadlifts can be great ways to perform the hip hinge with a lighter load in order to fully master the movement pattern.
+Depending on the weight and your hamstring flexibility, you may be bringing your hips through a full range of motion, putting the weight back on the floor, and resetting.
+Dumbbells and kettlebells can also be great for performing a partial range of motion, like an RDL.

 Single-Leg Deadlifts

-Single-leg deadlifts not only challenge your hamstrings and glutes, they also engage your core because it requires so much balance.
+Single-leg deadlifts not only challenge your hamstrings and glutes, but they also engage your core because they require so much balance.
 The single-leg deadlift can be performed with your own body weight, or a dumbbell, kettlebell, or a barbell once you’ve mastered the movement.
-We recommend starting with bodyweight and placing your hand on a wall, tall box, or dowel for stability.
+We recommend starting with bodyweight and placing your hand on a wall, tall box, or dowel for improved stability.

-In the stiff leg deadlift, you’ll use a light to moderate weight, performing the hip hinge movement, but keeping the legs straight throughout the movement.
+In the stiff-leg deadlift, you’ll use a light to moderate weight to perform the hip hinge movement, but you’ll keep the legs straight throughout the exercise.
 This will put more of a stretch on the hamstrings.
-The stiff leg deadlift is similar to the RDL in that you’ll start in the same position, standing straight and gripping the barbell.
-The main difference between the RDL and the stiff leg deadlift is that you’ll work the hamstrings through a larger range of motion.
+The stiff-leg deadlift is similar to the RDL in that you’ll start in the same position, standing straight and gripping the barbell.
+The main difference between the RDL and the stiff-leg deadlift is that you’ll work the hamstrings through a larger range of motion.

 Deficit Deadlift